Course Code: GES215

 Paul Keller is a Senior Consultant with Quality America, Inc., where he has worked since 1992.
 Paul has developed and implemented many successful Six Sigma and quality improvement programs in service and manufacturing environments, including the automotive and aerospace industries.
 Paul specialized in Quality Engineering in the Master’s Program at the University of Arizona.
 He has authored and co-authored numerous books, including Six Sigma Demystified and Six Sigma Handbook (New York, McGraw-Hill).
 He has also written numerous articles for professional trade magazines and conference proceedings.

 When you learn about Six Sigma online with ed2go, you’ll receive a valuable education that will stay with you for a lifetime.
-The flow of our Black Belt Training Program follows the DMAIC methodology closely.
+The flow of our Black Belt Training course follows the DMAIC methodology closely.
 You'll learn the appropriate tools and concepts at each stage of project development.

 Achieving Six Sigma Black Belt Certification through the International Quality Federation (IQF) is at your discretion and dependent upon you meeting the criteria the IQF sets.
-Certification is not automatic upon completion of this program or tied to the accredited college or university you registered through.
+Certification is not automatic upon completion of this course or tied to the accredited college or university you registered through.

 IQF lets you work toward certification with projects that you complete on your own or certification without projects, which is a good option if you don't have access to related projects in your current job.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We do not provide direct job placement services, but our instructors will help you build your resume and are available to give advice on finding your first job.
-Instructors will also be available to use as a professional reference upon completion of the program.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

 The IQF certification exam was developed by a group of Six Sigma professionals to address the flaws in some other certification exams that are available.
-Paul Keller, this program's instructor, has selected the IQF certification exam based on its fundamental superiority in assessing the technical skills of qualified applicants.
+Paul Keller, this course's instructor, has selected the IQF certification exam based on its fundamental superiority in assessing the technical skills of qualified applicants.

 The amount of time it takes to become a certified Six Sigma Black Belt will vary by candidate.
 For the International Quality Federation certification, you will need to take the exam; a thorough exam prep course such as this one, which takes up to six months, is highly recommended.
 Once you’ve passed the exam, you’ll complete two projects to earn your official certification, and the time to complete these projects varies.